College Guide for Indigenous and Native American Students

 Similar to the role of historically Black colleges and universities (HBCUs) for Black students, TCUs focus primarily on enrolling and supporting Native American college students.
 According to the ED, 78% of TCU student bodies are Native American and 86% of enrollees complete their program — a much higher rate than students at non-TCU schools.

 These schools provide specialized support services and tuition discounts and waivers.
-They also oversee cultural activities and programs to enhance the sense of belonging and community students have on campus.
+They also oversee cultural activities and programs to enhance students' sense of belonging and community on campus.
 TCUs also support their local communities and reservations.

 Yes.
 There are numerous financial aid opportunities for Indigenous and Native American college students.
 In addition to many general scholarships, Indigenous students can apply for Native American scholarships and financial aid for students of color.
 Scholarships that target Indigenous students often require applicants to demonstrate their tribal status as part of their application.